 Our office, along with most in the profession, require payment at the time of service.
-If you find yourself unable to afford care for your pet, there are some resources available to help pay for the cost of veterinary care:
+If you find yourself unable to afford care for your pet, there are some resources available to help pay for the cost of veterinary care.

-- Care Credit - this is a credit card designed specifically for medical expenses including veterinary care.If your bill is over $200, you can get no-interest terms as long as you pay the monthly minimum and pay it off within the time established between you and your veterinary office.
-You can apply at this link in the privacy of your own home to establish the line of credit, or we can apply for you at our hospital.
+- Care Credit - A popular option for financing pet care, Care Credit is a healthcare credit card designed to assist you, your family and your pets with healthcare needs.
+This card does require a credit check.
+Once you are accepted, you can use the card over and over again for a variety of health and pet care needs.If your bill is over $200, you can get no-interest terms as long as you pay the monthly minimum and pay it off within the time established between you and your veterinary office.
+The link in the title will take you to a site where you can apply in the privacy of your own home, or we can apply for you at our hospital.

 - Friends & Vets Helping Pets - FVHP was founded to assist families with financial limitations to pay for extraordinary veterinary expenses necessary to save a pet’s life.